Do It Yourself: The Best Glazing on Channel 4’s Grand Designs

 To get a similar look, you could opt for powder coated coloured aluminium frames from Majestic Designs.
 We offer a range of powder coloured coatings for aluminium windows, including the anthracite grey used by Stuart and Rosie.
-All of our aluminium windows are powder coated in our state of the art factories in Cheddar, and will be fitted by our MTC registered and FENSA approved team of in-house installers.
+All of our aluminium windows are powder coated in our state of the art factories in Cheddar, and will be fitted by our MTC registered and FENSA approved team of in-house lead installers.

 Coloured aluminium windows from Majestic Designs feature warm edge thermal spacer bars and argon gas sealed units.
 This helps them to achieve such high WER scores.
 All of our windows